liangpeter08/resumeProj/README.md

 - cloud function
 - postgres

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:8080) to view it in the browser.

-# burgerApp

 ### DEPLOY APP
 `gcloud app deploy`